TriMadon/Fx-deals-data-warehouse/README.md

 - **No Rollback**: All valid deals are saved without rollback.
 - **Database**: Uses PostgreSQL for data persistence.
 - **Deployment**: Easily deployable using Docker, Docker Compose, and Makefile.
+- **Logging**: Implemented using SLF4J and Logback for structured logging.

 ## Setup Instructions